howtographql/howtographql/content/backend/graphql-java/12-summary.md

 ---
 title: Summary
-pageTitle: "Building a GraphQL Server with Java - Tutorial Summary"
+pageTitle: "Building a GraphQL Server with Java Backend Tutorial"
-description: Wrapping up the tutorial
+description: "You learned how to build a GraphQL server with graphql-java and best practices for filters, authentication, pagination and subscriptions."
 question: Did you find this tutorial useful?
 answers: ["What tutorial?", "Yes, I learned something!", "No, I even forgot what I knew before!", "Fish!"]
 correctAnswer: 1